 Although pregnancy is an exciting time, the first trimester can be pretty rough in terms of what is appealing.
 Many (most) women experience extreme fatigue and nausea and are repulsed by foods they used to like.
-One client I have can’t stand the thought of chicken while another finds beef (a food she has always liked) revolting.
+One of my pregnant clients can’t stand the thought of chicken while another finds beef (a food she has always liked) revolting.
 One common trigger for the nausea (aside from hormones) is the blood sugar fluctuations that come with pregnancy.
 By eating 5 smaller meals daily in regular intervals, you can stave off some of the sickness and stabilize blood sugar levels.

 When you’re feeling crappy, food is obviously the last thing you want to focus on, but sipping bone broth (click here for the recipe.
 Don’t want to make your own?
-Order it!) or getting some good carb (easy to digest, palatable stuff like brown rice toast with coconut butter or sweet potato with butter, for example) and protein can help you feel better.
+Order it!) or getting some good carb (easy to digest, palatable stuff like toast with nut butter or sweet potato with butter, for example) and protein can help you feel better.
 And lots of ginger tea!
 There is also evidence that supplementing with magnesium can help morning sickness.
 Some of my clients have had much luck with transdermal magnesium.

 1) Organ meats!
 Liver!
-3-4 ounces a week, if you can stomach it.
-Liver is a nutrient-dense superfood.
+If you can stomach it, liver is a nutrient-dense superfood.
 Click here for a recipe roundup with the best ideas on how to sneak liver into your diet.
 Always buy organic liver.
 It may be a few months until you can stomach the thought, but some women can’t get enough– they crave it!
 The key is to sneak it into other foods, like burgers or meat sauce.
 Try this delicious pate recipe.
 Or if you just can’t stand the thought, I recommend this dessicated liver supplement.
 A word of caution though: liver is very high in vitamin A, and too much A can be toxic to an unborn baby.
 So you’ll need to watch your intake, especially if you’re taking a prenatal that contains vitamin A. An ounce of liver a week is fine.